TIISETSOK/AWS-ReStart-Journey/AWS Labs/Databases/Amazon Aurora Lab.md

 ## Step 2, I ceated a new table

-To create a new table in the world database, run the following command.
+To create a new table in the world database, i had to run the following command.

 CREATE TABLE `country` (